 Planning on selling your home soon?
 Take an objective look around your home from a buyer's perspective.
 What would stop you from making an offer?
 What do you need to do to put your home's best face forward?

-Here are some projects to jump on now in order for your home to be in tip-top shape for a spring sale:
+Here are some projects to jump on now to get your home to be in tip-top shape for a spring sale:

 #1 Update Your Curb Appeal